leoserodio/RISC240-ML-Extended/README.md

-## RISC240-ML - Leo Serodio

-## Overview
+# RISC240-ML

-This project adds onto the CMU RISC240 processor with custom vector and machine learning instructions.
-The processor was modified to support SIMD-style execution through an added vector register file, vector ALU, dot-product unit, and accumulator while maintaining compatibility with the original scalar instruction set and design flow of the RISC240 CPU.
+This project extends the CMU RISC240 processor with custom vector instructions for simple machine learning operations.
+The processor was modified to support SIMD-style execution by adding a vector register file, vector ALU, dot-product unit, and accumulator while keeping the original scalar instruction set intact.

-In addition to the hardware modifications, I developed a custom assembler (similar to as240 from CMU), instruction-level simulator (similar to sim240 from CMU), and an automated RTL verification framework using Synopsys VCS (Python controlled VCS).
-This verification flow allows assembly programs to be assembled, executed on the RTL, and automatically checked against expected architectural state before synthesizing the new design to the FPGA.

----

-## What I Worked On
+To make it easier to develop and test new instructions, I also built a custom assembler and instruction-level simulator in Python based on the concepts of the `as240` assembler and `sim240` simulator used in CMU's 18-240 course.
+I used ChatGPT to help implement parts of the Python code while verifying the assembler and simulator throughout development.
+The project also includes an automated RTL verification flow using Synopsys VCS.

+## My Contributions

-The goal of this project was to add to the original RISC240 architecture with machine learning acceleration while developing a complete verification flow to validate the processor before i program the FPGA.
+The focus of this project was extending the RISC240 architecture with vector hardware and creating a workflow for writing, testing, and verifying new instructions before running them on the FPGA.

 ### `datapath.sv`

-Modified the processor datapath to integrate the custom vector hardware, including:
+Modified the processor datapath to add:

 - Vector register file
 - Vector ALU
 - Dot-product unit
 - Accumulator
-- Vector load/store datapaths
-- Additional control signals for vector execution
+- Additional datapaths and control signals for vector execution

 ### `controlpath.sv`

-Extended the processor control FSM to support the custom vector instruction set by adding:
+Extended the control FSM to support the new instruction set by adding states for:

-- Vector arithmetic states
+- Vector arithmetic
-- Vector load/store operations
+- Vector load and store operations
 - Dot-product execution
 - Accumulator control
-- Additional vector control signals

 ### `ML_alu.sv`

-Implemented a dedicated vector ALU supporting:
+Implemented a vector ALU supporting:

 - Vector addition
 - Vector multiplication